benweint/frequent/README.md

 happening during your Ruby program's execution - specifically, how many times a targeted method is called.

+## Requirements

+You'll need Ruby 1.9 to use Frequent.
+The author has tested thus far only on MRI 1.9.2 and 1.9.3.

 ## Usage

 To use frequent, install the gem, then `require 'frequent'` in one of your source